Theoretical stack · Longevity & Mitochondrial Health

 The takeaway

-The Glow Stack is the most-discussed injectable / systemic skin-and-recovery peptide combination, and it has more per-compound evidence behind it than many longevity stacks — GHK-Cu has the strongest topical peptide evidence in the cosmetic category, and oral collagen peptides have reproducible cosmetic-trial effects on skin biomarkers.
-The combination-specific evidence is essentially absent, and the systemic / subcutaneous GHK-Cu use pattern that defines the stack relative to topical-only approaches is community-driven rather than RCT-validated.
+The Glow Stack is the most-discussed injectable / systemic skin-and-recovery peptide combination, and it has more per-compound evidence behind it than many longevity stacks, GHK-Cu has the strongest topical peptide evidence in the cosmetic category, and oral collagen peptides have reproducible cosmetic-trial effects on skin biomarkers.
+The combination-specific evidence is absent, and the systemic / subcutaneous GHK-Cu use pattern that defines the stack relative to topical-only approaches is community-driven rather than RCT-validated.

 For readers exploring this space, the practical framing is: topical GHK-Cu is the better-evidenced single intervention for skin biology; oral collagen peptides are the better-evidenced single oral intervention; the injectable approach with GHK-Cu and BPC-157 added is the community-prevalent extension and has reasonable mechanistic logic without the trial data to support strong claims.
 This is a reasonable bet for users committed to peptide protocols; it is not a substitute for the lifestyle, sleep, sun-protection, and basic-skincare foundations that drive most of the variance in skin and hair quality over time.